 - Little Talbot Island State Park – The four-mile Island Hiking Trail at Little Talbot Island State Park traverses five distinct coastal ecosystems shaped by countless years of wind and salt.
 The trail crosses huge dunes and wind-gnarled trees on its way to the Atlantic Ocean.

-- Payne’s Prairie Preserve State Park - The park’s trails, including the 16-mile paved Gainesville-Hawthorne State Trail, wind through a vast wetland where you can see wildlife like alligators, bison and great blue herons.
-A 50-foot high observation tower provides stunning panoramic views.
+- Payne’s Prairie Preserve State Park - The park’s trails, including the 16-mile paved Gainesville-Hawthorne State Trail, wind through a vast wetland where you can see wildlife such as alligators, bison and great blue herons.
+A 50-foot-high observation tower provides stunning panoramic views.